The Scott model of PCF in univalent type theory: Semidecidable propositions and PCF terms of base type

 Hence, we are to prove that the type of PCF terms has decidable equality.
-We derive this from a more general result on decidable equality of indexed $\mathsf{W}$-types.
-The general theorem is somewhat technical to state, so here we simply note that the type of PCF terms may be shown to have decidable equality and therefore we have the following theorem.
+This can be done fairly directly by induction (as pointed out by one of the anonymous referees).
+However, we take it as an opportunity to study (in Section~\ref{indexedWtypes}) a more general and powerful result on indexed \(\mathsf{W}\)-types (see Theorem~\ref{indexedWtypedeceq}), which is interesting in its own right.
+For now, we take it as proved that the PCF terms have decidable equality and continue our study of propositions coming from PCF terms at the base type.

-\begin{theorem} The propositions that arise from PCF terms $t$ of type $\iota$ are all semidecidable, as witnessed by the following logical equivalence:
+\begin{therm} The propositions that arise from PCF terms $t$ of type $\iota$ are all semidecidable, as witnessed by the following logical equivalence: